Recent from talks

 Kevin John Cramer (born January 21, 1961) is an American politician who has served as the junior United States senator for North Dakota since 2019.
 A member of the Republican Party, he represented North Dakota's at-large congressional district in the United States House of Representatives from 2013 to 2019.

 Cramer chaired the North Dakota Republican Party from 1991 to 1993 and served as state Tourism Director from 1993 to 1997 and state Economic Development Director from 1997 to 2000.
-He served on the state Public Service Commission from 2003 to 2012.
+He was on the state Public Service Commission from 2003 to 2012.
 In 2012, he won election to the U.S. House of Representatives.
 In 2018, he defeated Senator Heidi Heitkamp to win his first Senate term, becoming the first Republican to be elected to North Dakota's Class I Senate seat since 1958.
-In 2024, he was reelected against Democratic nominee Katrina Christiansen.
+He was reelected in 2024, defeating Democratic nominee Katrina Christiansen.

 Cramer was born in Rolla, North Dakota, on January 21, 1961, the first of five children of Clarice (Hjelden) and Richard Cramer.
-He was raised in Kindred, North Dakota, in Cass County, and graduated from Kindred High School.
+He grew up in Kindred, North Dakota, and graduated from Kindred High School.
 He received a B.A. degree from Concordia College in Moorhead, Minnesota, in 1983.
-He earned a master's degree in management from the University of Mary in Bismarck, North Dakota, in 2003.
+He earned a master's degree in management from the University of Mary in Bismarck, North Dakota in 2003.

-After college, Cramer campaigned for the Republican-endorsed tax commissioner candidate Scott Hove in 1984.
+After college, Cramer campaigned for Scott Hove, the Republican-endorsed tax commissioner candidate, in 1984.
 In 1986, he campaigned for U.S. Senator Mark Andrews in his bid for reelection.
-Andrews narrowly lost to North Dakota Democratic-Nonpartisan League Party U.S. Senator Kent Conrad.
-Cramer went to work for the state Republican Party.
+Andrews narrowly lost to North Dakota Democratic–Nonpartisan League Party U.S. Senator Kent Conrad.
+Cramer then worked for the state Republican Party.

-In 2003, Governor John Hoeven appointed Cramer to the Public Service Commission.
-He was elected to a six-year term on the Public Service Commission in 2004, defeating NPL nominee Ron Gumeringer, 65–35%.
+In 2003, Governor John Hoeven appointed Cramer to the North Dakota Public Service Commission.
+He was elected to a six-year term on the commission in 2004, defeating NPL nominee Ron Gumeringer, 65–35%.